interfaceVisionStaging/interfacevisionstaging.github.com/tour.md

     <img class="featurette-image pull-right" src="{{ ASSET_PATH }}/img/misc/tour_04.png">
     <h2 class="featurette-heading">No More </h2>
     <h2 class="featurette-heading muted">Re-inventing the Wheel</h2>
     <p class="lead">As you build out your software solutions in <b><i>VISION</i></b>, it only gets easier.
-The parts of your software that you have created can be turned into templates which can be used over and over again.
+The parts of your software that you have created can be turned into templates which can be re-used.
 There is no longer a need to re-invent the same things over and over again!</p>
     <p class="lead">With <b><i>VISION</i></b>, we have written an awesome framework which allows you to focus on your solutions and not our development platform.</p>
   </div> <!-- featurette -->